 GPU Database Early Adopter Sees Oil & Gas Queries Drop to 100 Milliseconds

-System imbalance – in which processing power, memory capacity and data movement are in a state of disequilibrium – customarily has meant that compute power sits idle waiting for data.
-Imbalance continues today, but with the advent of open source tools, such as Apache Kafka and Storm enabling real-time streaming and rapid data ingest, the problem is reversed: processors can’t keep up with avalanche of data.
+System imbalance – in which processing power, memory capacity and data movement are in a state of disequilibrium – customarily has meant that the processor sits idle waiting for data to be shipped to it.
+Imbalance continues today, but with the advent of open source tools, such as Apache Kafka and Storm enabling real-time data streaming and rapid data ingest, the problem is reversed: processors can’t keep up with avalanche of data.

 “We hear it all the time from enterprise architects and CTOs,” said Eric Mizell, VP global solutions at Kintetica, a GPU-accelerated database specialist, ‘I can’t throw another CPU at the problem, we have server sprawl.
 I need denser compute, I need more (processing) from the box than what we’re getting today.’”

 That was the problem faced by Ian Huynh, CTO of RS Energy Group (RSEG), which sells geoinformation and analysis – “energy intelligence” – to oil and gas companies and to investors.
 RSEG takes large quantities of public data, cleanses and harmonizes it, and then overlays it with its own petro-engineering knowledge in preparation for analytics by its customers.
 Among its products is RSEG Prism, which allows users to visualize and investigate geoinformation on millions of wells and production data across North America.

 About a year ago, RSEG faced a performance shortfall: as its database grew, query responses decelerated.
 RSEG geospatial queries are highly compute intensive, encompassing 4 million wellheads across the U.S. and Canada and enabling customers to map the locations, zoom in/zoom out of basins, to tag a set of wells and examine geoinformation, such as location, vertical depth, subsurface characteristics and so forth.